wagoodman/stitch/CONCEPT.md

 stitch list
 stitch describe <name>  # shows the repos + paths of a project.
 Additionally shows the services of each repo stitch switch <name>
+# stitch update           # git pull on stitch-project repo and child repos

 # what about showing the current project?
 ```